monhacks/patched-crystal/ReadMe.txt

 Pokemon acquire EXP when you capture a wild pokemon like in later generations.

 All Gym Leaders are now available for a rematch with stronger teams once you gain access to MT.
-Silver
+Silver instead of simply defeating them for the first time.

 ~~3.3~~